 Can I share my pass with a colleague?
 No and yes.
 No, you cannot share your personal pass with anyone else, not even a colleague.
 However, yes, there is the option to split a full, three-day pass into separate one-day passes for different people with prior notice.
-Procedures for splitting a three-day pass will be communicated early 2017.
+Reach out to your Concierge Extraordinaire for details.

 I can’t make it to the event, what do I do?
 All cancellation requests must be made in writing to firstname.lastname@example.org.
 Registrations cancelled prior to April 24, 2017 will be refunded.
 No refunds will be issued after that date.
 A processing fee of $350 per ticket will apply.
 We reserve the right to change the above policy at any time without prior notice.
 We also reserve the right to cancel the event, and if this occurs, we shall refund the total fee paid.

-Places to put your stuff onsite: There’s a complimentary coat check, but they will not accept suitcases, handbags, laptops, man purses or anything of that nature.
+Places to put your stuff onsite: There’s a complimentary coat check, but we will not accept suitcases, handbags, laptops, man purses or anything of that nature.